pks9862728888/Secret_message_encoder_decoder/README.md

 # Secret_message_encoder
-This script encodes message visually by letters in picture, and subsequently renames the picture by randomly generated numbers.
-By deleting the extension, adding fake extension, and ultimately by hiding the individual character files; the message is encoded.
+This script encodes the message by letters in the picture and subsequently renames the picture by randomly generated numbers.
+Also deletes the extension and adds a fake extensions which are by-default hidden in Windows.
+Also changes pictures to hidden to completely encode the message.

 ## Execution instructions
 - For encoding message, only alphanumeric characters, blank space and dot(.) are allowed.